The European Molecular Biology Laboratory

 - Authors can choose to publish gold open access in one of our established hybrid journals or in one of our open access journals.

 - A publication fee is required to be paid in order to make an article open access.
 Authors are asked to check with EMBL on details regarding payment.
-Elsevier's open access publication fees range from $500 - $5,000 USD and are journal specific; please refer to the guide for authors on the journal homepage.
+Elsevier's open access publication fees range between c$150 and c$5000 US Dollars and are journal specific; please refer to the guide for authors on the journal homepage.

 - When publishing under either one of these open access options, the corresponding author will be given a choice of two Creative Commons licenses.
 EMBL policy states that authors choosing the gold open access route are required to select a Creative Commons Attribution (CC-BY) license.